27 Aug Why Shouldn’t You Use Chemical Drain Cleaners

 Skip The Toxic Chemicals

 A cheap bottle of chemical cleaner may seem like a handy solution for an unexpected drain clog, but its hidden cost lies beyond the price tag.
 These quick-fix bottles may work for the moment.
 Still, they will inevitably lead to costly repairs or even hospital bills.
-Instead of risking your wallet or health on one of these bottles, you’re better off having professionals cleaning your drains.
+So instead of risking your wallet or health on one of these bottles, you’re better off having professionals cleaning your drains.

 Professional plumbers like S.O.S Plumbing Rooter use equipment like drain augers or hydro-jets to effectively and safely clear out any clogs in your lines.
 Plumbers also inspect your home’s pipes before any work is done, thereby ensuring that they tackle all severe problems present in your system.